Are you wondering ‘How do window air conditioners work?’

 The air inside your room, out in the front of the air conditioner where the cooling coil is, that’s what we call “room air.”

-The blower pulls in room air – hot, and full of dust particles – and moves it through the air filter, separating out the unwanted particles.
+The blower pulls in room air that’s hot and full of dust particles and moves it through the air filter, separating out the unwanted particles.

-Next, the air passes over your cooling coil; two things happen here.
+Next, the air passes over your cooling coil.

 First, given that the coil’s temperature is much lower than the room air, the coil absorbs the heat; this causes the room’s ambient to drop; “chilling” the air.